TNO-MST/c2sim-server/docs/content/unit-testing/allure.md

 mvn allure:serve
 ```

+!!! info

     This will start a local webserver on a free port, and opens a browser with the allure page.

 ![](images/allure.png)